 - A pledge of local resources (funding or in-kind) to contribute to a TCI project

 A city that qualifies from Stage 1 will gain access to TCI University and its outstanding package of practical learning tools on proven and high-impact interventions and approaches.
-The city will receive technical support from the accelerator hub to identify gaps and design a project that fills the most critical ones.
-The city will be asked to outline funding needs in the project proposal and confirm the local resources they can contribute towards the proposed project.
+The city will receive technical support from the accelerator hub to identify gaps and design a program that fills the most critical ones.
+The city will be asked to outline funding needs in its program design and confirm the local resources they can contribute towards the proposed program.

 The Initiative believes this demand-driven model will incentivize cities to have a high level of commitment and responsibility for serving the reproductive health needs of their citizens.
 The model’s three stages are intended to prime local ownership at the outset and nurture a leading role for cities in program design and implementation.
 These stages also provide visibility on the appetite for change that exists in many vibrant urban communities.